-Ordering online typically results in a package that sits on your step or porch until you get home and retrieve it.
-At least you hope it does.
-Nearly a third of online shoppers have had a package stolen from their porches or doorways, according to a survey of e-commerce customers by Shorr Packaging.
-With the sharp uptick in online shopping over the holiday season, the "porch pirates" who pilfer packages are just getting started.
+Nearly one in three online shoppers has had a package stolen from their front porch or doorway, according to a survey of e-commerce customers by Shorr Packaging.
+And with the sharp uptick in online shopping over the holiday season, the so-called "porch pirates" who pilfer these packages are just getting started.

 Step 1: Track Your Package

 If you suspect your package was stolen, the first thing you should do is check your purchase confirmation email for tracking information.
-Typically, you can click a tracking button that will take you directly to the item's shipping status.
-In some cases, though, you may need to copy a tracking number and enter it on the website of the retailer or shipping company, for which a link should be provided from your purchase confirmation.
+Typically, you will receive a tracking number that you can use to track the item's shipping status.
+Sometimes all you need to do is click this number or button, but other times, you may need to copy the number and enter it on the website of the retailer or shipping company.

-It's normal for shipments to face delays, especially during peak shipping seasons such as the holidays, and the shipping status will show you where your package was last registered, or the date on which it was actually delivered to your home or other designated location.
+It's normal for shipments to face delays, especially during peak shipping seasons such as the holidays.
+The shipping status will show you where your package was last registered or the date on which it was delivered to the shipping address.

 Step 2: Check That a Well-Meaning Neighbor Doesn’t Have It

 If you've verified that the item was delivered, check with your neighbors.
-It’s embarrassing to unleash your wrath on a customer support representative, only to discover the kind lady next door saw your package and took it in order to prevent it from being stolen.
+It’s embarrassing to unleash your wrath on a customer support representative, only to discover the kind lady next door saw your package and took it in order to prevent it from getting stolen or rained on.

 Step 3: Contact the Seller or Retailer

-If it indeed appears your package has been stolen, contact the seller or retailer that sold you the item.
-Different retailers have different policies and processes for handling stolen items, but usually you are entitled to a refund or a replacement item.
+If it appears your package has been stolen, contact the seller or retailer that sold you the item.
+Different retailers have different policies and processes for handling stolen items, but usually, you are entitled to a refund or a replacement item.

 For example, Amazon covers most stolen packages through its “A-to-z” Guarantee Protection.
 In some cases, purchases that are fulfilled by Amazon are actually sourced from retail partners known as “Amazon Sellers.”
 (You should know if that’s the case at the time you order the item.)
 Amazon requires that you first contact this third-party seller and try to settle the issue with them.
-If, however, you've waited two or more business days for a response, or if the seller is uncooperative, you can file an A-to-z claim with Amazon and they'll issue a refund.
+But if you've waited two or more business days for a response or the seller is uncooperative, you can file a claim with Amazon and they'll issue a refund.

 In many cases, the retailer will agree to quickly dispatch a replacement item.
-Sometimes, however, they'll decline responsibility.
-If you can't get the retailer to issue a replacement, there are still a few steps you can take to receive reimbursement for the lost item.
+But if they decline responsibility and refuse to issue a replacement, there are still a few steps you can take to receive reimbursement for the lost item.

 Step 4: File a Claim with the Shipping Company

-Sometimes, retailers try to shift responsibility to the shipping company, or they'll require you to file a claim and wait a certain number of days to ensure your package won't be recovered.
+Sometimes, retailers try to shift responsibility to the shipping company, or they'll require you to file a complaint and wait a certain number of days to ensure your package won't be recovered.

 If you encounter such scenarios, you also might want to file a claim with the shipping company.
 UPS, FedEx, USPS, and DHL all provide an online claims process to report your missing item, or you can contact them over the phone.